kaldas/kaldas.github.io/_posts/2016-11-10-DRY-the-good-the-bad-and-the-ugly.markdown

 The problem with this approach is that if the calculation of the quote changes then we must coordinate both systems to be released at the same time.
 This is where having an API providing a single source of truth would come useful.

-Usually a smell of this approach when a solution has a class library called "Core.Domain".
+Usually a smell of this approach is when a solution has a class library called "Core.Domain".

 ## The Ugly: drying any kind of concern to base classes

 The easiest way to explain inheritance versus composition is to understand the difference between frameworks and libraries... and the difference is Inversion of Control.
 When using a framework, the control of the application is being delegated upstream and this is exactly what base classes do.
-Now usually base classes are designed with some of its methods open to be overridden.
-The problem is that these methods are usually coupled to some other methods of the base class and you can’t change them and don’t have much visibility of what they do.
+Usually base classes are designed with some of its methods open to be overridden.
+The problem is these methods are usually coupled to some other methods of the base class that there is no visibility of and then the flow of control is going up and down.
+This is very bad for when trying to understand the intention of the application and for testing.

-## Final thoughts

-Shared code between projects is good for technical tasks (i.e client to connecting to Azure databases or Logging).